 2. Allstate’s Mayhem

-One of the newest mascots to be found on television, the character Mayhem for Allstate represents all that could go wrong while driving.
-This may or may not be a suggestion to buy insurance, but who are we really fooling with that statement?
-If the mug on Mayhem looks familiar to you, that’s because the actor who plays him, Dean Winters, was a popular character on the HBO prison drama “Oz”.
+A relatively recent mascot, the character Mayhem for Allstate represents all that could go wrong while driving.
+If the mug on Mayhem looks familiar to you, that’s because the actor who plays him, Dean Winters, was a popular character on the HBO prison drama “Oz.”

 Mayhem parades around in situations no one wants to be in, causing accidents that are softened by having the proper insurance.
-It’s surprisingly entertaining and is sure to be around for quite some time.
+It’s surprisingly entertaining and will hopefully be around for quite some time.

 Remember, Mayhem is everywhere.